-To explore the rise and fall of Achaemenids, you need to know about its founder first.
+To explore the rise and fall of the Achaemenids, you need to know about its founder first.
 Cyrus II, known as Cyrus the Great, was the founder of the Achaemenid dynasty.
 His maternal grandfather was Astyages, the last king of the Medes, and his paternal grandfather was Achaemenes, the first founder of hereditary rule among the Persians.

 Cyrus presented a new empire based on morality, justice, and decency to the world.
 Unlike the previous emperors, he treated the defeated with compassion, enemies with tolerance, and those with opposing beliefs and customs with liberality.
 His statement in Babylon, written on a clay cylinder, is the first draft of the Declaration of Human Rights.